PetarBelcar/MinesweeperProject/README.md

 # MinesweeperProject (Name WIP)
-A Wordle like version of minesweeper
+A Wordle like version of minesweeper.
+I'm working on this project to learn TypeScript and Node.JS.